Foundation President Robert (Bob) Hayden, left, receives well wishes from Past-President Terry Williamson.

 Foundation members enjoy a cruise and dinner.
 Something Different Is a generous array of parties: dinners, concerts, tours, lessons, competitions, and who knows what!
 You will find a tempting menu of the unusual as well as familiar occasions and locations with all proceeds going to the Foundation.

 This program helps the Taylor Ranch School with cash or merchandise.
 Simply clip Box Tops for Education labels and turn them in to the PCF office (preferred) or in the envelope hanging on the bulletin board in the Ladies’ Locker Room.
+This year 446 box tops have been given to Taylor Ranch School.
 For more information:

 The 2017 Impact Grant awarded to Habitat for Humanity South Sarasota County is presented to Aimee Holmes, Chief Develpment Officer.